chemica/flirt/README.md

 There is no set-up beyond requiring the gem.

-Events are only allowed to by represented as symbols.
-Using strings or other objects will result in an error, helping to spot and squash certain kinds of bugs early.
+Events are only allowed to be represented as symbols.
+Using strings or other objects will result in an exception, helping to spot and squash certain kinds of bugs early.

 Only one object - Flirt - can be listened to, reducing the danger of implicit coupling between publishers and subscribers.
+Subscribers listen to events, not objects.

+### Flirt has a great name

+Seriously, why use any other gem when you could be flirting instead?

 ##Testing